kri-nem/vatezon/README.md

 # Vatezon

 ## About The Project
-Vatezon is a full-stack web-shop application, using Spring Boot and Postgres for it's back-end and React.js with materialUI for it's front-end.
+Vatezon is a full-stack web-shop application, using Spring Boot and Postgres for its back end and React.js with MUI for its front end.
 The build process uses Docker, and You can run the demo using Docker Compose.

+In Vatezon you can browse and filter listed products.
+After registration, you can upload a new product with a new picture.
+Planned features include buying products and an auction system.

-Our team @fulopco, @gyenesboti and @kri-nem built this project as the last project of @CodecoolGlobal 's 10 month long full-time full-stack course.
+Our team [fulopco](https://github.com/fulopco), [gyenesboti](https://github.com/gyenesboti) and [kri-nem](https://github.com/kri-nem) built this project as the last project of @github/CodecoolGlobal 's 10 month long full-time full-stack course.

 ### Built With
 * [![Java](https://img.shields.io/badge/Java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)](https://openjdk.org/)